Point-to-Point Protocol over Ethernet: PPPoE discovery (PPPoED)

 Although traditional PPP is a peer-to-peer protocol, PPPoE is inherently a client-server relationship since multiple hosts can connect to a service provider over a single physical connection.

-The discovery process consists of four steps between the host computer which acts as the client and the access concentrator at the Internet service provider's end acts as the server.
+The discovery process consists of four steps between the host computer which acts as the client and the access concentrator at the ISP's end acts as the server.
 They are outlined below.
 The fifth and last step is the way to close an existing session.

 Client to server: Initiation (PADI)

 PADI stands for PPPoE Active Discovery Initiation.

-If a user wants to "dial up" to the Internet using DSL, then their computer first must find the DSL access concentrator (DSL-AC) at the user's Internet service provider's point of presence (POP).
+If a user wants to "dial up" to the Internet using DSL, then their computer first must find the DSL access concentrator (DSL-AC) at the user's ISP's point of presence (POP).
 Communication over Ethernet is only possible via MAC addresses.
 As the computer does not know the MAC address of the DSL-AC, it sends out a PADI packet via an Ethernet broadcast (MAC: ff:ff:ff:ff:ff:ff).
 This PADI packet contains the MAC address of the computer sending it.